How to Build Your Brand from the Ground Up

 Branding accomplishes two main objectives.
 It causes consumers to recognise your product, location, or advertising media on sight.
 That, in turn, keeps what you offer front of mind.

-When people think about your brand, they are more likely to spend their money on it.
-The more often they see it, the more they want it – the more they will think of your company when they need the type of product or service you offer.
+When people think about your brand, they are more likely to spend money on it.
+The more often they see it, the more they want it – the more they will think of your company when they need your product or service.

 Second, branding creates (and sells) a culture, lifestyle, and community.
 Fans wearing Star Wars t-shirts recognise fellow fans in public places.

-Some product brands also allow consumers to buy their way into their desired lifestyle.
+Some product brands allow consumers to buy their way into their desired lifestyle.

 Nike sneaker enthusiasts enjoy an urban athletic aesthetic.
 Apple aficionados are often dedicated to their products and draw a figurative line in the sand between themselves and PC or Android users.

 Gucci, Coach, Prada, and countless other brands allow customers to buy a piece of the luxury lifestyle.